robotkernel-hal/robotkernel/README.md

 ### Exported C-Api interface

-A module provides a bunch of simple C entry points for the robotkernel-5.
+A module provides a bunch of simple C entry points for the robotkernel.
 These are:

 #### mod\_configure

-*mod\_configure* will be Called after the *module* has been loaded by the robotkernel-5.
+*mod\_configure* will be Called after the *module* has been loaded by the robotkernel.
 The *module* will get it's configuration usually written in YAML.
 It should now do a state transition to the init state and do all it's initialization stuff.